gcarreno/UberPDF-Example/README.md

 ### `lintel32`

-This is the Linux i386 (32 bits) configuration.
+This is the Linux i386 (32 bits) configuration with dynamic linking.

 ### `lintel32-static`